pop/py3HealthBar/README.md

 Installation
 ===========

-To use Py3HealthBar you must install the python3 version of py3status through pip3. normal pip will not work.
+To use Py3HealthBar you must install the python3 version of py3status through pip.

-	$ sudo pip3 install py3status
+	$ sudo pip install py3status

 After you have done that clone this repo